SlicingDice/slicingdice-dot-net/README.md

 ## Installing

-In order to install the .NET/C# client, you only need to install our package `Slicer` through the Package Manager from Visual Studio.
+In order to install the .NET/C# client, you only need to install our package `SlicingDice` through the Package Manager from Visual Studio.

 ```
-Install-Package Slicer
+Install-Package SlicingDice
 ```

 You can also install our client through the following `nuget` command.

 ```
-nuget install Slicer
+nuget install SlicingDice
 ```

 ## Usage